aokod/esoExtensions/README.md

-# eso-Languages
+# esoExtensions
-This repository is for language packs, which are for eso.
+This repository is for extensions to the eso forum software.
+This includes language packs, skins, and plugins.